A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Conclusion

 \section{Conclusion}

 In this paper we studied \gls{cv2n} service provisioning supported by the edge cloud.
-More specifically, we propose a \textit{decentralized} approach for \gls{cv2n} application task placement and scaling of edge computing resources.
-In each \gls{pop} a placement and scaling agent is running: the former is responsible for placing the tasks associated to a vehicle to the most appropriate \gls{pop}, while the latter is dealing with activating and deactivating \glspl{cpu} resources in each \gls{pop}, to efficiently support the \gls{cv2n} application.
-To promote cost effective use of the edge resources and avoid overbooking them at \gls{pop} level, application tasks of a vehicle arriving in the vicinity of one \gls{pop} can be processed at a nearby PoP in the service area, taking into account the additional transmission delay.
-Both sets of agents take their decisions based on the delay that the tasks experience.
-To address task placement we use a greedy approach, while for making scaling decisions we develop \gls{ddpg}-based approaches; a fully decentralized one where scaling decisions are taken at each \gls{pop} separately (\gls{ddpg}-1) and a centralized version where the scaling agent make a decision for all the \gls{pop}s in the area denoted as \gls{ddpg}-N .
+More specifically, we propose a DRL approach for \gls{cv2n} application task placement and scaling of edge computing resources.
+Task placement refers to the discrete problem of placing application tasks associated to each vehicle to the most appropriate \gls{pop}.
+Resource scaling is dealing with discrete problem of scaling \glspl{cpu} resources in each \gls{pop}, to efficiently support the \gls{cv2n} application tasks.
+As shown however in \cite{noms}, we transfer the resource scaling problem to a continuous action space, to address the scalability issues inherent to the high-dimensional discrete action spaces.
+To optimize the cost-efficient utilization of edge resources and meet the delay constraints of the \gls{cv2n} service, application tasks associated with a vehicle entering a service area can be offloaded to any nearby \gls{pop} taking also into account the additional transmission latency.
+To tackle the two interdependent problems with heterogeneous action spaces, we propose \gls{dhpg}, a deep reinforcement learning approach designed to handle hybrid action spaces.
+This enables \gls{dhpg} to make holistic decisions that consider both task placement and resource scaling concurrently, leading to improved performance in C-V2N service provisioning.